vbd/Fieldnotes/how-to-become-a-developer.md

 - Read: "Scrum: The Art of Doing Twice the Work in Half the Time" by Jeff Sutherland und J.J.
 Sutherland
 - Read: "The Scrum Fieldbook: Faster performance.
 Better results.
 Starting now." by J.J.
 Sutherland

+There are still a few things outside of Scrum.
+Scrum is the most widespread.
+Nevertheless, here are a few keywords with which you can find other approaches: Kanban, Cynefin, Jobs to be done (jtbd), Design thinking, FAST Agile ... don't forget Waterfall and V-Model ...

 ## Devops

 - Read: "The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win" by Gene Kim, Kevin Behr, George Spafford